Corey Mace: Calgary Stampeders

 On December 10, 2015, following his retirement, he was announced as the Calgary Stampeders' defensive line coach, replacing his former teammate and coach Devone Claybrooks who stepped into the role of Stampeders defensive coordinator.
 He won his first Grey Cup as a coach when the Stampeders won the 106th Grey Cup over the Ottawa Redblacks.
+Mace served as Calgary's Defensive Line Coach from 2016 to 2021.

 Toronto Argonauts

 On January 6, 2022, it was announced that Mace had joined the Toronto Argonauts as the team's defensive coordinator.
+In his first season as a defensive coordinator, he won the Grey Cup following the team's victory in he 109th Grey Cup game.
 On November 29, 2022, it was reported by TSN insider Farhan Lalji that Mace was one of three finalists for the vacant Ottawa Redblacks head coaching job.
+However, he remained with the Argonauts for the 2023 season and later agreed to a contract extension on October 13, 2023.

+Saskatchewan Roughriders

+On November 29, 2023, TSN reported that Mace had been named as the new head coach of the Saskatchewan Roughriders.
+The Roughriders officially announced him as the team's 48th head coach in club history on November 30, 2023.
+In his first season, he led the team to a 9–8–1 record and a home playoff game following a two-year post-season drought, but lost to the Winnipeg Blue Bombers in the West Final.